There-can-only-be-two/Worms/README.md

   - 2: Missile selected

 ## Information
-- 2 types of weopons: grenades and missiles
+- 2 types of wepons: grenades and missiles
 - Forces applied: aerodynamic drag, hydrodynamic drag, gravity, impulse forces, bouyancy.
-- When the player collides with water we add 200kg to its mass to simulate the death as in the worms game.
+- When the player collides with water we add 200 kg to its mass to simulate the death as in the worms game.

 ## Features
 - Explosions: grenades and missiles explode and damage players in a radius.
 - Multiplayer game
+- GOD MODE: While Player 1 is always in GOD MODE, which results in no taking any damage nor reacting to explosions, Player 2 is the opposite.
+(The aim for this was to show how players react to explosions without them dying so easily and show the Game loop once the other Player died)
+- Game loop: Once one of the player dies, the game will show it is over and players can restart to play again.

 ## Development

-- The thing that has given as most problems for sure are the collisions we have passed a long time trying to figure out how to make collision at least believable.
+- The thing that has given as most problems for sure are the collisions, we have passed a long time trying to figure out how to make collision at least believable.

 -There can only be two